ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 - effective knowledge (co)creation.
 - effective knowledge transfer.

+## Social Network Analysis

+Here is where Social Networks Analysis comes into play.
+I'm not talking about Instagram or Mastodon here, I'm talking about networks of relationships among individuals or organization.

+> Group of individuals who relate to others for a specific purpose, characterized by the existence of information flows.

-We can try to answer questions at a given moment in time, for example:
+By exploring these networks, we can try to answer questions for a given moment in time, for example:

 - Who is connected to whom?
 Who is not connected?
 - Where, and who, are the __hubs__?
 - Where and about what are the __clusters__?
 Are there __silos__?

-Or how thing changes over time:
+We can also look at how thing change over time:

-- Are new __connection__ forming?
+- Are new __connections__ forming?
 - Are new __patterns__ of connectivity forming?
-- How was our network __before and after__ the introduction of an activity?
+- How did our network __change__ with the introduction of an activity?

-## Social Network Analysis

-Here is where Social Networks Analysis comes into play.
-I'm not talking about instagram or mastodon here, I'm talking about networks build by individuals u organization that have some kind of relationship.

-> Group of individuals who relate to others for a specific purpose, characterized by the existence of information flows.

 ### Basic elements and metrics

+To answer these questions, we can map and explore the *nodes* and *edges* of our community network.
+Nodes are points or vertices and are connected to each other by edges.
+Together the pattern of connections makes up a network.

-You can map the nodes and edges to explore the connections and patterns that exist and make conclusions based off of that exploration, for example, here we have map network, with the people as nodes and the edges as collaborations, for example, write a blog post together, being co-authors.
+In our community, nodes and edges could represent individual community members and their collaborations, for example, co-writing a blog post together, or being authors on the same R package.

 {{< figure src = "red-elements.png" alt = "Two cartoon persons speaking with a can phone.
-Each person is a node, the thread is the edge and that edge can have direction.">}}
+Each person is a node, the thread is the edge and that edge can have direction." caption = "A basic network, with two nodes (community members) and an edge between them (an interaction).">}}

-* The *degree* of a node is how many connection have, higer degree, more connected is the node.
+* The *degree* of a node is how many connections it has.
+The higher the degree, the more connected the node.
+For example, a community member who interacts with many different community members.

 * The *multiplexity* show the number of connection between two nodes, for example you co-author more than one blog post.

 * *Betweenness centrality* measures the number of times a node lies on the shortest path between other nodes.
-What it tells us: This measure shows which nodes are 'bridges' between nodes in a network.
+This indicates which nodes are 'bridges' between nodes in a network.
+For example community members who often interact with different groups of members.

 * The *clossness* scores each node based on how close it is to all other nodes in the network.
-It is useful for finding the individuals who are best placed to influence the entire network most quickly.
+For example, this can be useful for finding community members who are best placed to influence the entire network most quickly.

-* The *Clusters or communities* are groups that work together, their nodes have high number of connection between them.
-A *clique* cluster have all their memebers interconnected and a *silo* don't have connection with other clusters on the network.
+* *Clusters or communities* are groups of nodes with a high number of connections among that.
+For example, community members who often work together.
+A *clique* is when all members are interconnected and a *silo* is when members have no connections with other clusters on the network.

 ### Data for a network

-For this type of analysis we need data that reveal some kind of connection between the actors in a network.
+For this type of analysis we need data that reveal connections among actors in a network.

-The most common data collection methods used in social network analysis are surveys and interviews collect from members in the network.
+The most common data collection methods used in social network analysis are surveys and interviews with members in the network.
 As you can imagine, this can be costly in time and money.

-The data also could come from existing data, like data on social media connections, and it can come from your own knowledge of the relationships that exist in the network.
+Data can also come from secondary sources, like social media connections, or from your own knowledge of the relationships that exist in the network.

-So we thought, is it possible that we already have that data in another format and we can accommodate it to analyze the connectivity of our community? is it possible that we could collect that data in an automated or semi-automated way to repeat the analysis?
+So we considered, is it possible that we already have the data we need to analyze the connectivity of our community?
+Is it possible that we could collect this data in an automated or semi-automated way to repeat the analysis, allowing us to explore how our network changes over time?

-#### Path to contribute at rOpenSci
+#### Pathways to contributing at rOpenSci

 Fortunately at rOpenSci we have a [Contributing Guide](https://contributing.ropensci.org/), there is a whole book describing the different ways you can contribute to the community (check our [Tip Sheet for a summary](/blog/2022/09/13/contributing-ropensci/)).
 For example, you can, Write a blog post, Review a package, Maintain a package, Speak at a Community Call, Become a champion or Host a coworking session.